webosose/website/content/en/docs/tutorials/native-services/developing-built-in-native-services.md

 A brief explanation of the above file:

-- Line(2) : `exeName` - Specifies the full path to the binary for a native service.
+- Line(2) : `exeName` - Specify the full path to the binary for a native service.
 Must be of the form: "/path/to/binary"
-- Line(3) : `type` - Indicates whether the app is privileged (can change its role) or regular.
+- Line(3) : `type` - Indicate whether the app is privileged (can change its role) or regular.
 Possible values are privileged or regular.
 - Line(4~6) : `allowedNames` - Names that this service is allowed to register.
 It can be an array of any valid service name strings, empty array [] for none, and empty string "" for an unnamed service.
 - Line(7~14) : The permissions for the service.
     - `outbound` - Array of services that this service is allowed to send requests to.
 It can include strings of any valid service names.
 Use "\*" for all, empty array [] for none, and empty string "" for unnamed services.
 It's possible to use a wildcard (*) at the end of a string.